dotnet/docs/docs/csharp/tutorials/console-teleprompter.md

 in one task, while also running another task to read input from the user if they want to speed up or slow down the text display.
 This has a few steps in it and by the end, you’ll have all the updates that you need.
-The first step is to create an asynchronous @System.Threading.Tasks.Task returning method that represents the code you’ve created so far to read and display the file.
+The first step is to create an asynchronous <xref:System.Threading.Tasks.Task> returning method that represents the code you’ve created so far to read and display the file.

 Add this method to your `Program` class (it’s taken from the body of your